Vyral/base-template/_posts/2018-08-07-what-you-need-to-know-if-youre-thinking-of-adding-an-adu-to-your-property.md

 {% include youtube.html %}

-<p style="text-algin: center;"><em>Accessory dwelling units can be a great addition to your property, but there are a few things you need to keep in mind before you start building.</em></p>
+<p style="text-align: center;"><em>Accessory dwelling units can be a great addition to your property, but there are a few things you need to keep in mind before you start building.</em></p>

 If you’re thinking of building an accessory dwelling unit (ADU) on your property, there are a few requirements you need to keep in mind and points to consider before moving forward.&nbsp;